-Problem B. Drop7
+Problem B. Drop7 (Division 2)

 Input file: drop7.in

 Output file: drop7.out

-Time limit: 1 second
+Time limit: 2 seconds

 Memory limit: 256 mebibytes

 Each workday, Eugene uses the subway to travel between home and work.
 It is very difficult to use internet inside a subway train, so Eugene plays games on his iPad.
 His favorite game is Drop7.